 - American Society of Gastrointestinal Endoscopists.
 Principles of Privileging and Credentialing for Endoscopy and Colonoscopy.
 Gastrointest Endosc (2002) 55: 145-148.

-This statement was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) on Apr 2010.
+This document was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) in Apr 2010.

 This is a revision of SAGES publication #11 printed Sep 2001, revised Apr 2010.